SxMk1/Mushroom-Dream/README.md

 This is still in it's early phase and a WIP, but give it a look if you'd like.

 Many thanks to # @Fris0uman for handling all the programing black magic.

+I'm currently open to commissions and other kinds of work.
+Please send me an email for inquirires.